freezy/dmd-extensions/README.md

                            provided folder.
 ```

-## Troubleshooting

-### Flickering with PinDMDv3

-Some users reported heavy flickering when running via PinballX.
-Seems that this
-is linked to the desktop settings.
-This seems to help:

-- Go to **My Computer**
-- Click on **Performance Information and Tools** on the bottom left
-- Click on **Adjust Visual Effects** at the top left.
-- When the Performance Window pops up, click on **Adjust for Best Appearance**.
-  All the boxes should automatically get check marked.
-- Click on **Apply**, and then OK to get out.

-*Thanks xman72*

-## Compatibility

-This application is based on .NET 4.5, which only runs on Windows 7 or later.
-Probably on Vista too, but who cares.
-If you're still running WinXP then you
-have my sincerest sympathy, but that's as far as I go. ;)

 ## Code Structure

 All of the reusuable code logic can be found in the `LibDmd` project.
 This